 Disneyland Paris isn’t the only place you can take your kids for fun rides when you’re in France.
 Jardin d’Acclimatation is an amusement park set in beautiful gardens in the Bois de Boulogne park in Paris.
 There is so much to see and do for all ages!
 From carousels to rollercoasters, mini trains and zip lines, there are rides for toddlers and for teens and beyond.

 If rides aren’t your cup of tea, you can explore the park’s beautiful gardens.
-There is an animal farm, aviary, vegetable garden and Korean garden for those who love nature.
-There is a water play area for kids during hot weather- make sure you bring towels and swimwear.
+For those who love nature, there is an animal farm, aviary, vegetable garden, and Korean garden.
+There is also a water play area for kids during hot weather—make sure you bring towels and swimwear.

 While the kids are playing, relax on one of the lounge chairs.
-There are many food options at the Jardin d’Acclimatation.
-There are restaurants and cafes, but you can bring your own picnic lunch and set up a blanket on one of the lawns.
-Jardin d’Acclimatation is located in the 16th arrondissement in Paris.
-Les Sablons is the nearest metro station, and from here the park is an easy 10 minute walk.
+The Jardin d’Acclimatation offers many food options.
+There are restaurants and cafes, but you can also bring your own picnic lunch and set up a blanket on one of the lawns.
+Jardin d’Acclimatation is located in the 16th arrondissement of Paris.
+Les Sablons is the nearest metro station, and from here, the park is an easy 10-minute walk.
 Tickets can be purchased online or at the gate.

 19. Musse d’Orsay